 The start of the options process marks an important point in your school career.
 We will guide you through the process to ensure you have a balanced curriculum that suits your needs.
 All students will study English, Mathematics, Science and PE.
+All students will continue to have lessons dedicated to Personal, Social, Health and Economic education [PHSE].
+You will also need to choose either Geography or History and most students will need to choose either Spanish or French.

-You will also need to choose either Geography or History.
-Government guidance expects most students to take a language.
-While we have not made French compulsory, all students do need to give this subject serious consideration.
-Nationally around three quarters of students are leaving school with a language qualification.
-So when you leave school and apply for further education or work based training you will be competing for places with people who do have a language qualification.
-Therefore we highly recommend you consider taking French as a GCSE option.
+Government guidance expects 95% of students to study a language.
+Nationally more than three quarters of students are now leaving school with a language qualification.
+So when you leave school and apply for further education or work based training you will be competing for places with people who have a language qualification.
+To help support you in your choices we have created two routes;